 - PROVIDER shall have a written Continuous Quality Improvement (CQI) Plan, pursuant to S-SV EMS Prehospital Care Policy Number 620, and must be approved by AGENCY.
 PROVIDER shall inform AGENCY in writing, of efforts to correct performance deficiencies as outlined in California Code of Regulation, Title 22, Div.
 9, Ch.
 2 §100061.1. - 2.
-PROVIDER shall continually supervise its operations through a field supervisor. - 3.
-PROVIDER shall identify to AGENCY, in writing, a CQI Coordinator. - 4.
-PROVIDER shall identify to AGENCY, in writing, a Medical Director who shall be an M.D. or D.O. licensed to practice in California with relevant experience in emergency medicine. - 5.
+PROVIDER shall identify to AGENCY, in writing, a CQI Coordinator. - PROVIDER shall identify to AGENCY, in writing, a Medical Director who shall be an M.D. or D.O. licensed to practice in California. - 4.
 PROVIDER'S clinical performance must be consistent with AGENCY-approved medical standards and protocols.
 Patient transportation and disposition shall be according to AGENCY policies and procedures.
 Services and care delivered must be evaluated by PROVIDER'S internal quality improvement program, and as necessary through AGENCY'S quality improvement program in order to improve and maintain effective clinical performance.